JShi12/Time-Series-Forecasting-On-UK-Monthly-Average-Temperature/README.md

 ### Build and train models.
 Two models/approaches were tested, including:
 * SARIMAX(2, 1, 1)x(2, 1, 1, 12).
 The hyperparameters were set from prior analysis.
-* Using pmdarima for uto_arima model selection
+* Using pmdarima for auto_arima model selection

 The best model from auto_arima is `ARIMA(0,1,1)(3,1,0)[12]`, which has higher AIC and BIC compared to the SARIMAX(2, 1, 1)x(2, 1, 1, 12), therefore the SARIMAX model is preferred. `ARIMA(2,1,1)(2,1,1)[12]` was skipped during the training with auto_arima likely due to early convergence failures.
 It demonstrates SARIMAX is the better choice when we already know a promising seasonal model structure from prior analysis.